-Today’s agriculture must reconcile environmental protection and preservation of biodiversity and natural resources with an economical way of working.
-This applies not least to smaller family businesses: economic interests must be compatible with ecological requirements.
+Today, agriculture must reconcile environmental protection, high biodiversity and the conservation of natural resources with economic operation.
+This applies not least to smaller family farms: economic interests must be compatible with ecological requirements.

 In particular, this means creating a home for bees, ants, butterflies, insects, worms and birds.
-And above all it is a matter of the “invisible”, the microorganisms.
+And above it is a matter of the “invisible”, the microorganisms.
 They breathe life into our grounds.

 Refined crop protection is equally crucial.
 Mindful and sensible handling is more important to us than blindly following dogmas.
 We bolster our vines’ defences with plant fortifiers such as silicon and iron, and treat them with orange oil, carbonates, copper and sulphur.
-Herbicides have not been in use in decades, and weeds are removed mechanically or by hand.
+Herbicides have not been in use in decades, and weeds are removed mechanically or manually.

-We work cautiously, but efficientlly.
+We work cautiously, sparing beneficial insects, but efficiently.

-We attend to our wines in the cellar, without altering them, and intervening into the natural processes only to the smallest extent.
+We attend to our wines in the cellar, without altering them and intervening into the natural processes to the smallest extent.
 Naturally, this implies renouncing chemical additives.

 On the other hand, we attach great importance to continuous contact between the young wines and their yeasts: Battonâge and lees ageing create complexity and are the foundation for natural stability.
 Thereby, we attain wines with long-lasting harmony.